IgorLucindo/wordle-optimization-GAME/README.md

 * Aims to solve in **the minimum number of guesses possible**.
 * Includes a playable version of the game hosted online.

+## 💾 Dataset

+The word lists used for the possible Wordle answers and valid guesses are located in the **`dataset/` folder** of this project.

 ## 🚀 Execution

 * Play the game directly: [Wordle Optimization Game](https://igorlucindo.github.io/wordle-optimization-GAME)